harness/developer-hub/docs/platform/2_Delegates/install-delegates/install-a-delegate.md

 #### Verify the delegate connection

-The delegate installation process ends in delegate registration with Harness Manager.
+The delegate installation process ends with delegate registration with Harness Manager.
 The verification process confirms that the delegate is registered and that the delegate is sending “heartbeats” to Harness Manager.

 ![](./static/install-a-delegate-24.png)